slackapi/bolt-js/docs/_deployments/serverless-framework.md

 ngrok http 3000
 ```

-> 💡 [Learn how to install ngrok](https://api.slack.com/tutorials/tunneling-with-ngrok) to create a public URL and forward requests to your local machine.
+> 💡 [Learn how to use ngrok][getting-started-guide-setting-up-events] to create a public URL and forward requests to your local machine.

 **2. Update your Request URL**